Autopolis: History

 The circuit, located within Aso Kujū National Park, was built at a cost of $500 million by the wealthy real-estate developer and investment banker Tomonori Tsurumaki who made headlines in 1989, when during a Paris auction, he successfully bid a Pablo Picasso painting Les Noces de Pierrette for $51.3 million from his Tokyo hotel room.
 Following his successful bid, he announced that his painting was to hang at the art gallery of the auto racing resort, under development at the time.

 The circuit was designed by Yoshitoshi Sakurai who was the project leader of the Honda F1 team during the 1960s.

-Tsurumaki ordered 30 Buick powered US built single seater race cars called "Sabre Cars" for a race to take place on his circuit's grand opening, on November 1990 consisting of a mixture of invited US CART drivers such as Stan Fox, Johnny Rutherford, Dick Simon, Gary and Tony Bettenhausen, against local Japanese drivers.
+Tsurumaki ordered 30 Buick powered US built single seater race cars called "Sabre Cars" for a race to take place on his circuit's grand opening, in November 1990 consisting of a mixture of invited US CART drivers such as Stan Fox, Johnny Rutherford, Dick Simon, Gary and Tony Bettenhausen, against local Japanese drivers.
 After the grand opening, Tsurumaki planned on a series with the cars, known as Formula Crane 45.
 A few races were run in 1991, with only a handful of cars competing.

 The only major international race held at Autopolis was the final race of the 1991 World Sportscar Championship season, the 1991 430km of Autopolis, which was won by Michael Schumacher and Karl Wendlinger in a Mercedes-Benz C291 fielded by Sauber.

 To promote the venue's intention to host a Formula One race, it sponsored the Benetton Formula One team in 1990 and 1991.
 The cars featured prominent Autopolis logos.
 Visitors to the WSC event criticized the track for being too remote to the hotels which required a several hours bus ride and felt that it was unsuitable for an F1 race.